etwk/blog/content/lists/books.md

 	- [ ] The Story of Civilization: The Age of Reason Begins
 - [ ] The Secret World: A History of Intelligence (Christopher Andrew) #intelligence #comprehensive
 - [ ] Yalta: The Price of Peace (S. M. Plokhy)
+- Paul Kennedy
+	- [ ] The Rise and Fall of the Great Powers: Economic Change and Military Conflict from 1500 to 2000 #economy #politics #must
+	- [ ] Engineers of Victory: The Problem Solvers Who Turned The Tide in the Second World War

 ### Comparative
 - [ ] Lineages of the Absolutist State (Perry Anderson)